Sumana1505/Python_Chatbot/Python_Chatbot-main/Python_Chatbot-main/README.md

 # Python Chatbot
-Hello, and welcome to Python Chatbot!
-This program was created by Kapilesh Pennichetty and Sanjay Balasubramanian.
-Through user interaction, it can do the following:

 - Retrieve the summary of a Wikipedia article
 - Find the weather of any location, automatically by finding the user's location using their external IP address*, or manually by prompting the user to enter a city